 Look for the source

 The first step is to determine where the flies are coming from.
-Throw out any open food items and scrub the area clean if they’re hanging out near them.
+Throw any food items and clean the area if they’re hanging near them.
 To disinfect the area, you can use any form of cleanser.
-In other circumstances, simply removing the fruit flies’ “nest” is enough to drive them away.
+In other circumstances, removing the fruit flies’ “nest” is enough to drive them away.

 Ensure that all surfaces are clean

-The first step in getting rid of fruit flies is to wipe off all counters thoroughly.
-As much as possible, keep food particles and residue out of sink drains.
-If you don’t, these areas will become ideal breeding grounds for fruit flies.
+The first step in getting rid of fruit flies is thoroughly wiping off all counters.
+Keep food particles and residue out of sink drains as much as possible.
+These areas will become ideal breeding grounds for fruit flies if you don’t.

 Throw away any produce that is overripe or decaying

 Check for rot, deterioration, or overripeness in all fruits and vegetables.
 To prevent female fruit flies from laying eggs on these surfaces, dispose of any suspicious items.

 Make use of apple cider vinegar.

 Fill a dish or glass halfway with apple cider vinegar, cover with plastic wrap, rubber band the edges, and punch tiny holes in the top.
 The fruit flies will be attracted to the vinegar, and once inside, they won’t be able to get out because of the plastic wrap barrier.

 Combine the apple cider vinegar and dish soap in a bowl